ktnishide/holiday-planner/README.md

 ## Questions/Assumptions
 1 - I used Vuetify as an UI component framework might be desirable;

-2 - I didn't typed store due to setup complexity;
+2 - I didn't type store due to setup complexity;

 3 - I assumed and hardcoded jurisdiction "qld";